sbeeredd04/Aether/README.md

     - [✓] grounding with google search
     - [✓] add image generation
     - [ ] video and sccreen sharing understanding and support / Live API (Websocket)
+- [ ] Add color consistency in the UI and better UX
+- [ ] New Branch Redirection
+- [ ] Auto canvas restructuring

 ### Future Enhancements